 Season 4 of Unforgotten got off to a classic start: with the discovery of a headless body dumped in a north London scrapyard, frozen solid.
 The only clue?
 A Marathon wrapper in the back pocket, dating the corpse to pre-Snickers times.
 Cassie (Nicola Walker) is in a tricky place; years of stress and dedication have left her mental state precarious, and her bid for an early retirement is unceremoniously turned down.
 Her dad’s dementia is getting worse, and he’s made it clear he intends to leave his half of the house to his new girlfriend.
 DI Sunil “Sunny” Khan (Sanjeev Bhaskar) is on hand to help his boss, though.
 The investigation is on.

 Fans will remember Episode 5 well.
 It ended in a very sudden car crash, leaving fans in anguish waiting to discover Cassie’s fate, not to mention who was behind said crash.
 Could it have been one of the suspects in Matthew Walsh’s murder?

-The finale of Season 4 reveals the most tragic outcome of all: Cassie’s injuries are worse than her doctors first feared.
+The finale of season 4 reveals the most tragic outcome of all: Cassie’s injuries are worse than her doctors feared.
 After various emotional but largely silent scenes, we learn that she is in fact dead.
+Gulp.
 Walsh’s murder — he was stabbed with a fountain pen, after all — is revealed to be a revenge crime, with Dean confessing, saying he did it to avenge his brother’s death.
 As to the car that hit Cassie?
 An awful accident, entirely unrelated to her work.